Pacing is the adrenaline shot of the screenwriting process.

-The main issues with pacing is that variety is required to bait, hook and keep your audience.
+The main issues with pacing is that variety is required to bait, hook and keep your audience invested in your story.
 You rotate your exercise regimen for the same reason.
-Haphazard, inconsistent quantum leaps will confuse and disconnect your audience.
+Haphazard, inconsistent quantum plot leaps will confuse and disconnect your audience.
 Therefore, ensure there is a prevailing pace in your story to anchor them.

 You will also notice the natural change in pacing rhythm in your story as they key structural points are reached; the hero’s natural world, the call to adventure, the rising tension, the climax, the hero’s low point, the resolution and the hero’s transition and acceptance of their new world.
 Draw a graph with these plot points demonstrating the change in energy levels.